 Another factor regarding Viktor Krum which regularly gets pointed out on the Snape/Hermione lists is the physical resemblance between young Viktor and Severus Snape.
 While much of this particular ado is probably about nothing, and can most safely be filed under “H” for “hope springs eternal”, the resemblances of neither facial feature, nor general surliness between the two is altogether illusionary.

-Unlike the “similarities” fans were determined to find between Peter Pettigrew and Neville Longbottom, which were all in Harry’s head — and only lasted until Harry actually met Pettigrew, the Krum«–»Snape similarities appear to be quite real, however shallow, and are out there for all of us to see.
+Unlike the “similarities” fans were determined to find between Peter Pettigrew and Neville Longbottom, which were all in Harry’s head — and only lasted until Harry actually met Pettigrew, the Krum«–»Snape similarities appear to be real enough, however shallow, and are out there for all of us to see.
 They’re just not as pronounced as the SS/HG crowd likes to make them out to be.

 That from the end of GoF up until the end of HBP, Snape was generally regarded as a probable White Hat, and that Viktor Krum had the distinction of having been Hermione’s only official “boyfriend” up to that point in the series was enough to keep the Snape/Hermione ’shippers waiting further phantom developments.